baumgach/tue-slurm-helloworld/README.md

 python3 multiply.py
 ````

 Note that the code assumes that the following file exists on Slurm: `/mnt/qb/baumgartner/storagetest.txt`.
 I have put it there, so if nothing has changed it should be there.
+It contains a single integer specifying the size of the matrices to be multiplied in `multiply.py`.
 The idea behind this is to simulate dependence on external data.
 In a real-world example, this could for example be a medical dataset.

 **An important thing to note:** When you change your code after building the container, it will be changed your current working directory but not under `/opt/code`.